The Singular Space Logo - Psychoanalytic Psychotherapy

 Are there any documents I have to sign before therapy?

-Following the initial consultation, you will be invited to review and sign an informed consent form.
-This document is designed to support clarity, transparency, and mutual understanding.
-It outlines the scope of our work together, including confidentiality, session structure, professional boundaries, rescheduling, cancellation policies, and ethical/legal guidelines.
-This process helps establish a safe, respectful, and collaborative therapeutic framework.
+After our consultation, you will be asked to sign an informed consent form.
+This document establishes our professional boundaries and outlines policies on confidentiality, rescheduling, and ethics.
 I will be happy to walk you through any part of the document and address any questions or concerns you may have before you sign.

 How safe is therapy?
 Are there any legal and ethical guidelines or consequences?